N.Y.C. District Council of Carpenters: Leadership

-RICO Case and Disposition
+RICO case and disposition

 In September 1990, the US Attorney for the Southern District of New York filed a RICO lawsuit against the District Council under the leadership of Paschal McGuinness.
 To settle the charges, the District Council eventually agreed to a consent decree in 1993.
-The consent decree installed oversight over the District Council operations via Judge Haight, and also brought in the office of the Investigations and Review Officer, now called the Independent Investigator.
+The consent decree installed oversight over the District Council operations via Judge Haight, and also brought in the office of the Investigations and Review Officer (the IRO), now called the Independent Investigator (the II).

 Vital data about Genovese influence at the Javits Convention Center was supplied in reports issued by Kenneth Conboy, a former U.S. District Court Judge, who in the early 1990s was a court-appointed investigator of the carpenters' union, and his law partner, Geoffrey S. Berman.

-The period of time when Walter Mack was the II, there was a good effort made to remove corruption from the District Council operations.
-Walter Mack was able to conduct several investigations which led to indictments, convictions, and procedural changes.
-Walter Mack was forced to give up the position of II after several objections from the District Council – and being accused of being "too thorough" in his investigations.
+When Walter Mack was the II, a good effort was made to remove corruption from the District Council operations.
+He was able to conduct several investigations which led to indictments, convictions, and procedural changes.
+Mack was forced to give up the position of II after several objections from the District Council – and being accused of being "too thorough" in his investigations.
 Some of his work is still being used to fight the corruption in the NYC Carpenters Union.
 Even though there is large oversight of the operations, corruption still exists and the leadership has again been under Federal Indictment.
 On June 3, 2010, Judge Haight appointed Dennis Walsh as the Review Officer, with increased powers and authority then previous investigators had.
 Judge Haight also removed himself from the case, as he had been moved out of the Southern District of New York court (Brooklyn) to Connecticut, and felt that the case will need a local judge.